KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 #### Emojis

 The true beauty of GitHub's markup renderer isn't the number of languages it supports; it's the post-processing that it performs.
-While the majority of the actions GitHub's render takes to process a markup file are designed to reduce load times :clock3: and increase security :lock:, one particular feature that is getting increasing use is the emoji parser, and let's face it... emojis are here to stay.
-They're so damn popular that, as I write this, there is a _movie_ :movie\_camera: about Emojis playing in the theater down the street.
-The problem with emojis, however, is that outside of a smartphone :iphone: they are a huge pain in the ass to type unless you are using an application that natively support emoji shortcuts.
+While the majority of the actions GitHub's render takes to process a markup file are designed to reduce load times ⏰ and increase security 🔒, one particular feature that is getting increasing use is the emoji parser, and let's face it... emojis are here to stay.
+They're so damn popular that, as I write this, there is a _movie_ 📹 about Emojis playing in the theater down the street.
+The problem with emojis, however, is that outside of a smartphone 📱 they are a huge pain in the ass to type unless you are using an application that natively support emoji shortcuts.

-With GitHub flavored markup, adding emojis to a README is nearly as simple as adding an emoji to a Tweet — or whatever the kids are using these days :rocket:.
-Whenever GitHub's markup renderer encounters something that looks like `:emojiname:`, it attempts to look up the indicated emoji and, if found, renders it instead of the tag :zap:.
-This allows you to add relevant \(and hopefully appropriate\) emojis within a README file in plain text, without having to muck around on Emojipedia :book:.
+With GitHub flavored markup, adding emojis to a README is nearly as simple as adding an emoji to a Tweet — or whatever the kids are using these days 🚀.
+Whenever GitHub's markup renderer encounters something that looks like `:emojiname:`, it attempts to look up the indicated emoji and, if found, renders it instead of the tag ⚡.
+This allows you to add relevant \(and hopefully appropriate\) emojis within a README file in plain text, without having to muck around on Emojipedia 📖.

 #### Keep It Simple, Stupid